Broadcom/AFBR-S50-API/AFBR-S50/Doxygen/99_troubleshooting.md

 # Troubleshooting {#faq}

+The following section contains troubleshooting guidance for the most common issues.

 ## Device Initialization Yields Device Not Connected (Error Code -101)

 **Problem**: After calling the #Argus_Init() method, an error status -101 (#ERROR_ARGUS_NOT_CONNECTED) is returned.

 **Information**: The first thing that happens in the initialization function are a few read/write cycles on the SPI interface in order to check the responsiveness of the device:

-- First, a byte sequence (1,2,3,4,...,15) is written to the MOSI and the MISO data is ignored.
+- First, a byte sequence (1,2,3,4,...,16) is written to the MOSI and the MISO data is ignored.
 - Second, a sequence of 0's is written to the same register and the MISO is captured and compared to the pattern from the previous write cycle.
 - Finally, another sequence of 0's is written and the received data is checked for being zero again.